browserengineering/book/book/graphics.md

     screen or the possibility of objects purposefully drawn offscreen.
     In [Chapter 5](layout.md), we'll implement this correctly.

-*Emoji*: Add support for emoji to your browser `😀`{=html}`\smiley`{=latex}.
+2-5 *Emoji*.
+Add support for emoji to your browser `😀`{=html}`\smiley`{=latex}.
 Emoji are characters, and you can call `create_text` to draw them, but the results aren't very good.
 Instead, head to [the OpenMoji